halostatue/stars/README.md

 ## TypeScript

+*   [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Open Source AppSec platform that automatically notifies you the next time vulnerabilities like Log4Shell or node-ipc happen.
+Track your dependencies and builds in a centralized service.
+Get started in one-click via our GitHub App or host it yourself. https://github.com/apps/lunatrace-by-lunasec/
+*   [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
 *   [vector-im/chatterbox](https://github.com/vector-im/chatterbox) - Chatterbox lets you securely embed Hydrogen on any website!
 *   [coder/code-server](https://github.com/coder/code-server) - VS Code in the browser
 *   [esseswann/graphql-binary](https://github.com/esseswann/graphql-binary) - GraphQL binary protocol for smaller network traffic and parsing performance